keyboardpartner/HX3/LATEST/readme.md

 <b>02/07/2018</b> Firmware 4.25 for XB-2 mk3/mk4, FPGA #25042017

 * Updated firmware in folder Flash_XB2_mk3 to latest version
 * Problems with secondary MIDI input: Newer FPGAs seem to have stronger internal pull-up resistors, so second MIDI input (often used for bass pedals or drawbar controller) may not work properly.
-Please update to FPGA #25042017 ig you experience this issue.
+Please update to FPGA #25042017 if you experience this issue.
 Do not use FPGA #25042017 on older mk2 boards (#24042017 is OK).
+* Small changes to HX3 Remote to fit small screens (notebook etc.), "moved folder" bugfix (resets file info when path to parameter files does no longer exist)

 <b>11/05/2017</b> ScanCore #24 for SR44, SR49 and SR61